Crosman Stinger P9

-The P9T Pistol is a cock-and-shoot spring pistol manufactured by Crosman Airguns.
-It shoots at velocities up to 275 fps. and includes a 15-round magazine, hop-up propulsion system and an under barrel Weaver rail.
+The P9T Pistol is a cock-and-shoot spring airsoft pistol manufactured by Crosman Airguns.
+It shoots at velocities up to 275 fps with 0.12 gram BBs. and includes a 15-round magazine, hop-up propulsion system and an under barrel Weaver rail.
 It is sold with a holster made from soft cordura fabric and features a Velcro thumb break.
-Also included in the kit is a trial package of high-quality .12g airsoft BBs.
+Also included in the kit is a trial package of .12g airsoft BBs.